RedHatNordicsSA/rhacs-demo/README.md

-# Simple Tecton + RHACS demo
+# Multi-product demo: OpenShift, Tecton and RHACS
 This is a simple demonstration of building a Quarkus application using Tecton in OpenShift 4.6 and integrating the pipeline to Red Hat Advanced Cluster Security (ACS/RHACS).

-The demo detect a vulnerability (CVE-2020-25638: hibernate-core: SQL injection) in Quarkus 1.7.3.Final, but updating our build to Quarkus 1.11.6.Final, we can see how our build now passes scanning and can by deployed.
+The demo displays detection of a vulnerability (CVE-2020-25638: hibernate-core: SQL injection) in Quarkus 1.7.3.Final.
+Updating our build to Quarkus 1.11.6.Final, we can see how our build now passes scanning and how the build gets deployed.

 ![acs/tecton demo](img/demo.png)